Kartikeyyadav7/DevelopersDomain/src/content/posts/2021-04-12-creating-buttons-in-react-native.md

 ## Epilogue

 Here, I would like to conclude by just stating that as a developer it's our core responsibility to make the user interface look-alike irrespective of OS a user is using so this stands to be of utmost importance to have learned the process of making look button similar to each and every platform in react-native.
 There’s so much more you can do, but the steps in this blog will help you find your footing as you start creating custom UI components with React Native.

-Happy learning!!
+Reach out to us on [](https://twitter.com/kartikey_yadav7)[Twitter](https://twitter.com/aviatecoders) and [Instagram](https://instagram.com/aviatecoders) where we try to provide more value in threads and carousal formats

+Thank You for your time

+Keep learning, Keep coding :)

 <!--EndFragment-->